How To Get Your Deposit Back From Housing Scams In Copenhagen

-Last month, while waiting to receive my deposit after more than 1 month moving out, I found out that my former landlord had blocked my Facebook.
+While waiting to receive my deposit after more than one month of moving out, I found out that my former landlord had blocked my Facebook.

-It was the most accurate word to describe what I felt that time.
-I thought that this could not happen to me because everything seemed really legit.
+It was the most accurate word to describe what I felt at that time.
+I thought that this could not happen to me because everything seemed legit.

 - My apartment was checked monthly by the landlord’s parents.